Recorded Future-SecurityTrails

 Failure Indicator | Indicates the command failure that happened at a specific input and/or API call. | Test Connection failed.
 Failed to check the connector. |

-Message | The raw data or captured key error message from the integration API server about the API request failure. | Message: Invalid authentication credentials. |
+Message | The raw data or captured key error message from the integration API server about the API request failure. | Message: Please check user credentials. |

 Error Sample Data Test Connection failed.
 Failed to check the connector.
-Status Code: 403.
-Message: Invalid authentication credentials. |
+Status Code: 401.
+Message: Please check user credentials. |